esa/pagmo/doc/sphinx/examples/local_optimization.rst

-To use SNOPT you first need to obtain either the full version of the library, or request a trial version from here: https://ccom.ucsd.edu/~optimizers/downloads.php
+To use SNOPT you first need to obtain either the full version of the library, or request a trial version from here: https://ccom.ucsd.edu/~optimizers/downloads.php Installation is to be followed according with the instructions provided on SNOPT software, according to your operating system.

 Once SNOPT is installed in the system, you need to recompile PaGMO with ``ENABLE_SNOPT=ON`` flag.